 What is the mask of pregnancy?

-During pregnancy, dark, blotchy, brown, coloured patches can appear on the skin of your face.
-Most commonly on the forehead, upper lip and cheeks.
+During pregnancy, dark, blotchy, brown, colored patches can appear on the skin of your face.
+Most commonly on the forehead, upper lip, and cheeks.

 The condition is cleverly known as the mask of pregnancy.
 Your skin blotches can line up perfectly causing it to appear as if you are wearing an opera mask.